-Golfing my favorite is the public course at Rancho Canada – doesn’t costs $500+, and it has 18 holes over 6,357 yards with a par of 71 (Public) , located at 4860 Carmel Valley Rd, OR the Pacific Grove Golf Course with 18 holes over 5,732 yards with a par of 72, at 77 Asilomar Blvd.
+Golfing a favorite is the public course at Rancho Canada – not expensive and it has 18 holes over 6,357 yards with a par of 71 (Public) , located at 4860 Carmel Valley Rd, OR the Pacific Grove Golf Course with 18 holes over 5,732 yards with a par of 72, at 77 Asilomar Blvd.

 Global Adventuress thanks La Playa Carmel for hosting us during our stay.